LeahE128/python-object-oriented-programming/README.md

 # Bill-Split
-Tallies individual expenses in a group activity and determines what each person owes and to whom
+Using object oriented programming - Tallies individual expenses in a group activity and determines what each person owes and to whom